Main Content

 • "U" — Unspecified

-For example, consider an array containing a batch of sequences where the first, second, and third dimensions correspond to channels, observations, and time steps, respectively.
-You can specify that this array has the format "CBT" (channel, batch, time).
+For example, consider an array that represents a batch of sequences where the first, second, and third dimensions correspond to channels, observations, and time steps, respectively.
+You can describe the data as having the format "CBT" (channel, batch, time).

 You can specify multiple dimensions labeled "S" or "U".
 You can use the labels "C", "B", and "T" once each, at most.
 The software ignores singleton trailing "U" dimensions after the second dimension.